 On Saturday, Nov.
-12, 2011, I had the great privilege of delivering the Building a Green Economy talk at the … Continue reading Building a Green Economy – presented at Corning Energy Conference
+12, 2011, I had the great privilege of delivering the Building a Green Economy talk at the Energy Security conference in Corning, New York.
+I had the added privilege of headlining the conference with the great Bill McKibben, whose work organizing millions to raise their voices for responsible energy and climate policy … Continue reading Building a Green Economy – presented at Corning Energy Conference

 Citizens Climate Lobby took its message to Capitol Hill, meeting with 52 different members of Congress, or their energy and climate staff, in both the House and the Senate.
 The first CCL national conference was fortuitously timed, as the ongoing disaster in the Gulf of Mexico has brought into stark relief the nature of the carbon-fuel problem and the urgent need for action to achieve a civilization-wide overhaul of energy infrastructure, and the climate bill pending in the Senate may not have the votes to override a filibuster.